19. Bober v Oklahoma State University, 2016 OK 78

 The constitutionality of 85A O.S. § 2(13)(c) which denies coverage for injuries that occur in parking lots or common areas ADJACENT to the employer’s business.

 Decision: In Bober, Justice Gurich, writing for a 6-3 majority, rejected the parking lot exception because 2(13)(c) exempts from coverage injuries that occur in parking lots or common areas ADJACENT to employer’s premises.
-After defining words used in the statute, the Court reversed the denial of the claim by the Administrative Law Judge and the Commission and strongly held that the parking lot and sidewalk is not ADJACENT TO THE PREMISES…..but are in in fact THE EMPLOYER’S PREMISES.
+After defining words used in the statute, the Court reversed the denial of the claim by the Administrative Law Judge and the Commission and strongly held that the parking lot and sidewalk are not ADJACENT TO THE PREMISES…..but are in fact THE EMPLOYER’S PREMISES.

 Justices Colbert and Watt agreed with the majority decision but, in a separate, concurring opinion, mildly scolded their colleagues of finding a way to reach the correct conclusion while avoiding consideration of the constitutional challenges of due process and access to the courts.
 Justices Colbert and Watt wrote, “[T]he court continues to dodge the inevitable.”

 The three dissenting judges seem to forewarn of an unconstitutional future for another section, 85A O.S.
 5(C), which gives employers immunity from district court tort liability EVEN IF A WORKER IS INELIGIBLE FOR WORKERS’ COMP BENEFITS UNDER THE NEW LAW.
 The dissent can be interpreted to say that an employer cannot rely upon an exception of workers’ comp coverage and still enjoy exclusive remedy.